 - Seeking Help From Other People.
 Which is OK. as long as it is not done far too often.

 - Seeking Medical Help.

-Anxiety/Stress therefore are powerful human emotion with both positive and negative potential.
+Anxiety/Stress, therefore, are powerful human emotions with both positive and negative potential.
 Once the danger has passed the body, should then return to whatever would be normal for you.

 Image 1: Kahanaboy / MorgueFile.com